 According to FTC’s guidelines on how to promote products, you should look at influencers #sponsored or #ad tagged posts.
 Check out with whom they have collaborated in the past.
-Are those products relevant to their personal brand and niche they are into.
+Are those products relevant to their personal brand and niche they are into?
 If you see that they sell anything they come across, it’s better to avoid that influencer.
 A good influencer tends to help their audience by promoting only the products they like.
 When sharing relevant advices, they create a community with common interests.
 They are selective in collaborations and don’t accept every offer they get.

 Engagement rate is the way to understand how reactive influencer’s audience is.
 However, it varies one from another.
-It depends on a size of influencer, whether he is A-list celebrity influencer or a micro-influencer with over 20k followers.
+It depends on the size of influencer, whether he is A-list celebrity influencer or a micro-influencer with over 20k followers.
 If the engagement rate is higher or lower in relation to total followers, it may indicate that influencer used fake engagement via likes and comments.

 Generally speaking, if the engagement rate is 30% and the influencer has 100k followers, it means that they get around 30k likes and comments for every post.
-This is a little absurd number for 100k followers, thought.
+This is a little absurd number for 100k followers, though.
 It is more realistic that on 5k likes and comments, around 5% of the audience engages with an influencer.
-Either if using tools or doing it by yourself, when you notice high rate of engagement, better reconsider collaborating with that influencer.
+Either if using tools or doing it by yourself, when you notice a high rate of engagement, better reconsider collaborating with that influencer.

 Many marketers are undecided if they should go into this field, because they are afraid of investing heavily, getting scammed and having no return of the investment.
 However, when knowing what you should be looking for, identifying bots on Instagram isn’t that tricky.